Memoirs of John Ker of Kersland - EBOOK

 In his Memoirs, Ker offers a unique and detailed examination of the foreign policy and foreign adventurers of both the established government in London and the governments abroad, relative to the Jacobites and to Britains growing interests throughout the world.
 Naturally, it is a European world as seen and reported by a man seeking to justify his activities over almost 40 years of nefarious and duplicitous activity, but it provides insight into the workings of European governments over that entire period.

-This CD consists of scans of the original book, which can be browsed, enlarged and printed if required.
-Please note: it is not searchable.
+Scanned images of the whole of the original book, bookmarked for easy navigation.
+Pages can be searched, browsed, enlarged and printed out if required.